AWS SOC 2 Compliance Checklist: A Detailed Guide

 Wednesday, October 19, 2022

 SOC 2 is a compliance standard that regulates the way data security is handled within B2B (business-to-business) organizations.
 SOC (Service and Organization Controls) 2 is an international standard developed by AICPA (The American Institute of Certified Public Accountants).
+In the context of cloud compliance, understanding SOC 2 requirements in your AWS environment is crucial for data security.

 In this article, we will understand what requirements your company needs to fulfill to obtain the SOC 2 certifications and how to implement them correctly in your AWS environment.